Safety Tips to Keep Cool This Summer

 by Lindsay B. Call

-Here are some tips to keep cool and to stay safe during the COVID-19:
+Here are some tips to keep cool this summer:

 ✔️ Stay Hydrated